Gogh-Co/Gogh/README.md

 ```bash
 sudo apt install uuid-runtime
 ```
-- run Gogh script.
+- Run the Gogh script.

 ### 🔹 Elementary OS

-1 - Uncomment the following line in `.bashrc` you can find this file in your `/home/USER/` directory.
+1 - Uncomment the following line in `.bashrc` ;you can find this file in your `/home/USER/` directory.

 ```bash
     #force_color_prompt=yes